Mapping class groups of manifolds with boundary are of finite type: Homotopy automorphisms

 If the morphism is a minimal relative dg-Lie algebra $M \to N$, we may identify the group acting with $\Aut_M(N)/\{\text{homotopic to $\rm{id}_N$ rel $M$}\}$ and we may ask whether this action is algebraic.
 This is indeed the case:

 \begin{lemma}If $M \to N$ is a minimal relative dg-Lie algebra, then the action of the group $\Aut_M(N)/\{\text{homotopic to $\rm{id}_N$ rel $M$}\}$ on $H^*_\rm{CE}(N,M)$ is algebraic.\end{lemma}

 \begin{proof}First, we observe that by the universal property of quotients it suffices to prove that action of $\Aut_M(N)$ is algebraic.
 We will verify this using the explicit construction of the Chevalley--Eilenberg cochain complex \cite[Section 14]{ChevalleyEilenberg}.
 Since this construction is natural, if a dg-Lie algebra or morphism of dg-Lie algebra comes with an action then the entries of the cochain complex are representations and the differential is equivariant.
-Since algebraic representations are closed under images and kernels by \cref{lem:alg-act-constructions} \eqref{enum:alg-rep-sub-quot}, it suffices to prove that the entries of $C_\rm{CE}^*(N,M)$ are algebraic representations.
+Since algebraic representations are closed under images, kernels, and quotients by \cref{lem:alg-act-constructions} \eqref{enum:alg-rep-sub-quot}, it suffices to prove that the entries of $C_\rm{CE}^*(N,M)$ are algebraic representations.
+We recall that in degree $p$ the Chevalley--Eilenberg cochain complex of $N$ is given by